 How is the questionnaire set up?Click here for more info

-The questionnaire was revised as part of the further development of the course evaluation in the academic year 19/20.
+The questionnaire was revised as part of the further development of the course evaluation.
 The primary purpose of the questionnaire is to help improve courses continuously.
 In order to optimize the collection of your feedback, the following aspects have been updated:

 The open feedback is particularly helpful for concrete improvements in courses for teachers.
 In order to get more feedback from students, they were placed at the beginning of the questionnaire.